JaneJeon/bazaar-backend/docs/api.md

 For purposes of preservation, when a user deletes their account, their account is marked as `deleted` *but* their actual account resource is not deleted.
 This allows the frontend to distinguish between active accounts and closed accounts when displaying art, for example.

 And when a user is first created, the user is not `verified`, and so they cannot create art/commission/negotiation until they verify their account.
 The frontend should read this value and nudge the user to verify their account whenever possible.

+A user can also possess one of three `roles`.
+These are `user`, `admin`, and `superuser`.
+A newly created account is defaults to being a `user`.
+However, in order to access or view reports, a user must be an `admin` or a `superuser`.

 The default seeded users all have the password 123456789